Tennis Court Construction and Installation

 Paving

 When investing in a court, you need to make sure that your tennis court construction is built to last.
-Choosing the right material and thickness is crucial for a tennis court that will stand the test of time.
-A minimum of 2″ asphalt surface should be installed over the stone base.
+Choosing the right surface material and thickness is crucial for a tennis court that will stand the test of time.
+A minimum of 2″ asphalt surface should be installed over the stone base, as asphalt courts are known for their durability and low maintenance.
 Slightly more expensive, but well worth the investment is to pave in two lifts, with the first lift measuring 1.5″ in depth and the second lift also paved to 1.5″ for a total of 3″ asphalt surface.

 Tennis Court Fencing